Max77788/food_restaurant_ai_assistant/README.md

 WingsTasteFinder is open-source and available under the MIT License.
 See the LICENSE file for more details.

 ### Contact
-For any inquiries or suggestions, please contact us at support@wingstastefinder.com.
+For any inquiries or suggestions, please contact us at contact@mom-ai-agency.online.

 _Dive into the world of wings with WingsTasteFinder and discover your next favorite flavor today!_ 🚀🎉